opds-community/drafts/opds-1.2.md

 - To create a browsable hierarchy of other OPDS Catalog Feed Documents and other Resources.
 These OPDS Catalog Feed Documents are referred to as Navigation Feeds.
 - To collect a set of OPDS Catalog Entries.
 These OPDS Catalog Feed Documents are referred to as Acquisition Feeds.

-While Navigation Feeds do provide a suggested hierarchy from the OPDS Catalog publisher, OPDS Catalog Feed Documents MAY contain other relations that allow for other methods of consumption and display.
+While Navigation Feeds do provide a suggested hierarchy from the OPDS Catalog publisher, OPDS Catalog Feed Documents <em class="rfc">may</em> contain other relations that allow for other methods of consumption and display.
 See the Section OPDS Catalog Relations for more detail.

-Every OPDS Catalog Feed Document MUST either be an Acquisition Feed or a Navigation Feed.
+Every OPDS Catalog Feed Document <em class="rfc">must</em> either be an Acquisition Feed or a Navigation Feed.
 An Acquisition Feed can be identified by the presence of Acquisition Links in each Atom Entry.

 ### 2.1.
 OPDS Catalog Root

 The OPDS Catalog Root is the top-level OPDS Catalog Feed Document.
 It is either a single Acquisition Feed in the simple case or the start of a set of Navigation Feeds.
-Every OPDS Catalog MUST have one and only one OPDS Catalog Root.
+Every OPDS Catalog <em class="rfc">must</em> have one and only one OPDS Catalog Root.

-External links to the OPDS Catalog Resource SHOULD use the IRI of the OPDS Catalog Root.
+External links to the OPDS Catalog Resource <em class="rfc">should</em> use the IRI of the OPDS Catalog Root.

-Each OPDS Catalog Feed Document SHOULD contain an `atom:link` element with a link relation of "start", which references the OPDS Catalog Root Resource.
+Each OPDS Catalog Feed Document <em class="rfc">should</em> contain an `atom:link` element with a link relation of "start", which references the OPDS Catalog Root Resource.

 ### 2.2.
 Navigation Feeds

 A Navigation Feed is an OPDS Catalog Feed Document whose Atom Entries serve to create a suggested hierarchy for presentation and browsing.
-A Navigation Feed MUST NOT contain OPDS Catalog Entries but instead contains Atom Entries that link to other Navigation or Acquisition Feeds or other Resources.
-Each Atom Entry's `atom:content` element SHOULD include a brief description of the linked Resource.
+A Navigation Feed <em class="rfc">must not</em> contain OPDS Catalog Entries but instead contains Atom Entries that link to other Navigation or Acquisition Feeds or other Resources.

-Links to Navigation Feeds MUST use the "type" attribute `application/atom+xml;profile=opds-catalog;kind=navigation`.
+Links to Navigation Feeds <em class="rfc">must</em> use the "type" attribute `application/atom+xml;profile=opds-catalog;kind=navigation`.

-OPDS Catalog providers SHOULD choose the best relation for each Navigation Feed based on the relations in the section OPDS Catalog Relations.
-The relation "subsection" SHOULD be used if no other relation is more appropriate.
+OPDS Catalog providers <em class="rfc">should</em> choose the best relation for each Navigation Feed based on the relations in the section OPDS Catalog Relations.
+The relation "subsection" <em class="rfc">should</em> be used if no other relation is more appropriate.

 **Example**